ossdhaval/mysite/source/while-coding/git-commands-notes.md

  ```

  ### What to do when you have unsigned commits in your PR
- - One way which is not recommended is to amend the commits and force push.
-But this will rewrite the history.
-So, not suggestable.
- - Second approach is to create a new branch, cherry-pick all commits of the old branch to new branch and sign them in the process
- - create a new PR for merging and close old PR without merging
- - Above steps in more details
-  - go to intellij and switch to `main`
-  - git pull
-  - git branch new-branch
-  - git switch new-branch
-  - git cherry-pick -S 2493781^..c5e9df3 (here the first commit sha is taken from first commit of the old PR and the second sha is last commit)
-  - push this branch and create a new PR
-  - close old PR

 ### Reset a branch to be same as remote branch